hololinked-dev/docs/docs/design/descriptors.md

 - [pymeasure](https://github.com/pymeasure/pymeasure)
 - [pylablib](https://github.com/AlexShkarin/pyLabLib)
 - [CALA public](https://gitlab.lrz.de/cala-public)
-- individual implementations of device drivers one may find in GitHub repositories.
+- Implementations of individual device drivers one may find in GitHub repositories.

-The division of interactions with a device can be segrated into properties, actions and events and operations on these interactions (`readProperty`, `invokeAction`, `subscribeEvent`).
+Interactions with a device can be segregated into properties, actions and events and operations on these interactions (for example, `readProperty`, `invokeAction`, `subscribeEvent`).
+See W3C WoT for an elaborate theory - [Homepage](https://www.w3.org/WoT/).
+Such interactions can be described in a JSON format in a [WoT Thing Description](https://www.w3.org/TR/wot-thing-description/).

-Within python's class API, properties can be easily implemented with the `@property` decorator and actions can be implemented as methods.
+Within python's class API, properties can be easily implemented with the `@property` decorator/`property` object and actions can be implemented as methods.
 Say a DC power supply has a voltage property that reads and writes voltage value and an action to turn the power supply ON or OFF:

 ```python
 class DCPowerSupply(Thing):